blarney-lang/blarney/README.md

-Any type in the [Bits](http://mn416.github.io/blarney/Blarney-Bits.html) lass can be represented in hardware, e.g. stored in a wire, a register, or a RAM.
+Any type in the [Bits](http://mn416.github.io/blarney/Blarney-Bits.html) class can be represented in hardware, e.g. stored in a wire, a register, or a RAM.

 ```hs